Pakistan court suspends Imran Khan’s prison sentence in state gifts case

 The Islamabad High Court on Monday said the couple’s sentence will remain suspended until a decision is taken on the case after the Eid holidays, which begin in 10 days.

-The case was brought by Pakistan’s anti-corruption agency, which accused Khan and his wife of unlawfully buying and selling the gifts.
+The case was brought by Pakistan’s anticorruption agency, which accused Khan and his wife of unlawfully buying and selling the gifts.

 The sentencing had made the couple ineligible to contest for public office for 10 years while also slapping a fine of 787 million rupees ($2.8m) on each of them.